 So Britain decided the obvious response was war.
 The First Opium War began in 1840, as Britain invaded China from the south, and continued north towards Beijing.
 From 1841, they occupied Hong Kong Island, so to make peace, China agreed to cede the island to them in 1842, with the signing of the Treaty of Nanking.
 Hong Kong was officially a Crown Colony of the British Empire.
 War was over!

 But not for long.
 Hong Kong Island is isolated, so Britain wanted a ‘cushion’ of land on the mainland.
 So, the Second Opium War broke out in 1856, and ended in 1860 with the cession of Kowloon.
-This allowed Britain to control the entirety of Victoria Harbour.
-The population of Hong Kong then rose dramatically in the following years, so Britain petitioned China for more land, to protect their colony.
+This allowed Britain to control the entirety of Victoria Harbour – named after the British Queen of course!
+The population of Hong Kong then rose dramatically during the Victorian era, so Britain petitioned China for more land, to protect their colony.
 China agreed to lease the New Territories, and over 200 islands, for 99 years, starting from 1st July 1898.

 A Century of British Occupation